virgili0/Virgilio/serving/purgatorio/select-and-train-machine-learning-models/deep-learning-theory/deep-learning-theory.md

 _First look (in order):_
 - [Here](https://machinelearningmastery.com/what-are-generative-adversarial-networks-gans/) you find a gentle introduction to Generative Adversarial Networks.
 - [Play with a GAN!](https://poloclub.github.io/ganlab/)
-- [This](https://developers.google.com/machine-learning/gan) is a tutorial from Google which get you started in trainng GANs in real world scenarios.
+- [This](https://developers.google.com/machine-learning/gan) is a tutorial from Google which gets you started in training GANs in real-world scenarios.
 - [Here](https://machinelearningmastery.com/impressive-applications-of-generative-adversarial-networks/) you can read which are some example applications of Generative Adversarial Networks.
 - [Here](https://www.youtube.com/watch?v=3-qazNQS2JU&t=1629s) you can find a panoramic overview of GANs "applications explosion" from their inventor (Ian Goodfellow).
 He's also co-author of the [Deep Learning Book](http://www.deeplearningbook.org/)!
 - [Here](https://www.youtube.com/watch?v=KudkR-fFu_8) you find a detailed Theory and Applications video on GANs.

-_Dive Deeper_: Use the latest "survey paper" to choose which papers ar worth exploring for your case and have a nice panoramic of the state of the art:
+_Dive Deeper_: Use the latest "survey paper" to choose which papers are worth exploring for your case and have a nice panoramic of the state of the art:
 [Generative Adversarial Networks: recent developments](https://arxiv.org/abs/1903.12266)

 _Second pass_: [Generative Models Chapter](http://www.deeplearningbook.org/contents/generative_models.html).

 ## AutoEncoders

-Autoencoders are a particular class of Deep Learning algorithms that tries to, given and input, compress it in the internal layers and then reconstruct it as approaching to the output layer, with the final output of the network that should be similar as much as possible to the input.
-They can be used to a variety of tasks, for example denoising data, compress the data to visualize them, and use some trained layers of an Autoencoder to boostrap the learning process of another Neural Network.
+Autoencoders are a particular class of Deep Learning algorithms that tries to, given and input, compress it in the internal layers and then reconstruct it as approaching the output layer, with the final output of the network that should be similar as much as possible to the input.
+They can be used to a variety of tasks, for example, denoising data, compress the data to visualize them, and use some trained layers of an Autoencoder to bootstrap the learning process of another Neural Network.

 _First look (in order):_
 - [Here](https://www.quora.com/What-is-an-auto-encoder-in-machine-learning) you find a first read.